A Fantastic Woman: Release

 A Fantastic Woman premiered at the 67th Berlin International Film Festival on 12 February 2017.
 The movie won the Silver Bear for Best Screenplay and the Teddy Award, which is given to films with an LGBT theme.
-Two days prior to the premiere, Sony Pictures Classics acquired the distribution rights for the film.
+Two days prior to the premiere, Sony Pictures Classics acquired the distribution rights for the film in North America, Australia and New Zealand.

 Reception

 The film holds a 94% approval rating on review aggregation website Rotten Tomatoes, based on 221 reviews, with an average rating of 8.10/10.
 The website's critical consensus reads, "Subtle and tender, A Fantastic Woman handles its timely, sensitive subject matter with care."
 It holds a score of 86 out of 100 on Metacritic based on 43 reviews, indicating "universal acclaim".

-Chilean LBGTQ activists used A Fantastic Woman's Oscar win to accelerate local discussions on a gender identity bill.
+Chilean LGBTQ activists used A Fantastic Woman's Oscar win to accelerate local discussions on a gender identity bill.
 Subsequently, Chile approved laws allowing transgender citizens to change their official details in late 2018.
 According to political scientists Carsten-Andreas Schulz and Cameron G. Thies, the international recognition of the film temporarily made support for trans rights a matter of national pride in Chile, which opened a window of opportunity for the approval of the law.